fallen-icarus/cardano-swaps/README.md

 #### When Mainnet?

 Currently, Aiken is still in the alpha phase and therefore, this protocol should also be considered in the alpha phase.
-Furthermore, there are some features that should be tried to determine their trade-offs.Mainnet release ideally should happen after:
+Furthermore, there are some features that should be tried to determine their trade-offs.
+Mainnet release ideally should happen after:

 1. Aiken stabilizes
 2. Cardano-Swaps features stabilize